-The bowel is part of our digestive system.
-The digestive system starts at the mouth and ends at the anus.
-It has two main functions:
+The bowel is part of our digestive system and starts at the mouth and ends at the anus.
+The bowel helps the body break down food and turn it into energy.
+It also deals with parts of the food the body does not use.

-- The small bowel is where broken down food is absorbed into our body.
+The small bowel is where the nutrients from the food are broken down and absorbed into our body.

 Image courtsey of Cancer Council Victoria

-Bowel cancer is the growth of abnormal cells in the large bowel (the colon or rectum).1
+Bowel cancer is the growth of abnormal cells in the large bowel (the colon or rectum).

-Bowel cancer usually develops from polyps - these are growths on the inner lining of the bowel.2 Many people have polyps, most of which do not become cancer (they are benign).
-However as polyps can be an early warning sign for bowel cancer they should be removed when possible.
+Bowel cancer usually develops from polyps - these are growths on the inner lining of the bowel.
+Many people have polyps, most of which do not become cancer (they are benign).
+However, as polyps can be an early warning sign for bowel cancer, they should be removed when possible.

-If left untreated, some polyps may become larger and the cells within may change and become malignant (cancer).3 When this happens the cancer often ulcerates (becomes an open sore) and bleeds, or may cause a blockage of the bowel.
-Over time, the cancer is likely to spread through the bowel wall to the blood vessels and lymph nodes, and even to distant organs, especially the liver.4
+If left untreated, some polyps may become larger and the cells within may change and become malignant (cancer).
+When this happens, the cancer often ulcerates (becomes an open sore) and bleeds, or may cause a blockage of the bowel.
+Over time, the cancer is likely to spread through the bowel wall to the blood vessels and lymph nodes, and even to distant organs, especially the liver.

-Bowel cancer is preventable and the best way to protect yourself is to participate in screening as this helps to find polyps and cancer early.
+Bowel cancer is preventable and the best way to protect yourself is to participate in the National Bowel Cancer Screening Program as this helps to find polyps and cancer early.

 How common is it?

-Bowel cancer is the most common cancer affecting both men and women in Western Australia.
-In 2014, 1229 people were diagnosed with bowel cancer (739 women, 560 men).5
+Bowel cancer is one of the top cancers affecting men and women in Western Australia.

 Learn more about bowel cancer statistics.

-The causes of bowel cancer are not fully understood.
-However, there are a number of factors that are known to increase the risk of developing bowel cancer - some of these are beyond your control, while others are not.
+The exact cause of bowel cancer is not known.
+However, there are a number of factors that are known to increase the risk of developing bowel cancer.

-Lifestyle factors are things you can change.
-Your risk of bowel cancer is increased if you:6,7
+There are a number of risk factors you can change.
+Your risk of bowel cancer is increased if you:3,4,

-Other risk facts that are out of your control and can increase your risk include:7
+Other risk facts that you can not control but that increase your risk:3

-- previous history of bowel cancer or polyps
+- having a previous history of bowel cancer or polyps

 - chronic inflammatory bowel disease (ulcerative colitis and Crohn's disease)

-- a rare inherited genetic disorder, such as Familial Adenomatous Polyposis (FAP) and Lynch syndrome (formerly known Hereditary Non-Polyposis Colorectal Cancer (HNPCC)).
-However, together they account for less than 5% of all bowel cancers.
+- a rare inherited genetic disorder, such as Familial Adenomatous Polyposis (FAP) and Lynch syndrome (formerly known as Hereditary Non-Polyposis Colorectal Cancer (HNPCC)).
+Together they account for less than 5% of all bowel cancers.

-Symptoms of bowel cancer may include one or more of the following:7
+Symptoms of bowel cancer may include one or more of the following:4

 - Bleeding from your back passage (anus) or any sign of blood after a poo/bowel motion (this could be red to black)